emercoin/docs/en/020_Blockchain_Services/010_EmerSSL/012_EmerSSL_InfoCard.md

 # Infocard

-EmcSSL InfoCard is a decentralized distributed "business card" system on the Emercoin blockchain that complements [EmcSSL](EmcSSL_Introduction)'s passwordless logins, allowing website profiles to be automatically populated.
+EmerSSL InfoCard is a decentralized distributed "business card" system on the Emercoin blockchain that complements [EmerSSL](EmerSSL_Introduction)'s passwordless logins, allowing website profiles to be automatically populated.
 InfoCard has the ability to organize information in a hierarchical structure, which can be useful for quick content updates to all cards within companies or other